Half Height Single-slot 32 bit PCI Express module

-The PCIe-1588 Universal Timing Card from Brandywine Communications provides an ultra-flexible means of providing precise time synchronization to a host computer, or a variety of external equipment.
-The PCIe-1588 is unmatched in the industry for its flexibility and features, while maintaining a compact 1⁄2 height PCIe form factor.
+The PCIe-5905 Universal Timing Card from Brandywine Communications provides an ultra-flexible means of providing precise time synchronization to a host computer, or a variety of external equipment.
+The PCIe-5905 is unmatched in the industry for its flexibility and features, while maintaining a compact 1⁄2 height PCIe form factor.

-The key function of the PCIe-1588 is to provide precision time with zero latency to the host computer through a PCI Express X1,X2,X4,X8,X16 or X32 slot.
+The key function of the PCIe-5905 is to provide precision time with zero latency to the host computer through a PCI Express X1,X2,X4,X8,X16 or X32 slot.
 An on-board microprocessor automatically synchronizes the clock to reference signal inputs.
-The reference signal inputs can be from the on-board GPS receiver, from a remote Precise Time Protocol (PTP) Grand Master, or from a serial time code.
+The reference signal inputs can be from the on-board GPS receiver, from serial time code.
 Both IRIG B and HaveQuick formats are supported.
 The clock can free run and be set by commands from the host over the PCI Express bus.

-The advanced microprocessor on the PCIe-1588 module constantly measures the time error between the on-board clock and the selected reference input code and use this to discipline the high stability OCXO that provides the precision timebase for the system.
+The advanced microprocessor on the PCIe-5905 module constantly measures the time error between the on-board clock and the selected reference input code and use this to discipline the high stability OCXO that provides the precision timebase for the system.
 The PCIe-5905 monitors all input sources simultaneously to determine the best source.
 If all incoming time sources are missing, or corrupted by noise, the reference clock will continue operating in holdover mode using the disciplined oscillator.
-When the input code is again useable the correction loop is smoothly closed.
+When the time input is again useable the correction loop is smoothly closed.

 64 bits of binary time data are available to the host computer using two zero latency time reads in native Unix format with 5ns resolution.
-A status words are available using additional read functions.
+Status words are available using additional read functions.

 The exact time-of-occurrence of random external events may be captured by using the time tag inputs.
 When the event input is sensed the current time is saved in a buffer for later interrogation by the host.
 The resolution of the time tag is 5 nanoseconds.
 One input is standard, with an additional two available on an optional full height panel.

 Internal or external processes may be automatically initiated or terminated by using the Event Trigger feature.
-This feature asserts an output when the clock's time matches a user programmed time.
+This feature asserts an output when the clock's time matches a userprogrammed time.
 One output is standard with an additional two available on an optional full height panel.
 Event Triggers can be configured as interrupts to the host system, allowing software running on them to capture those interrupts and execute a function whenever an interrupt occurs.

 Setup can be via the Ethernet port using a web browser, or through the PCIe interface using the included drivers.
 Drivers are available for both 32/64-bit Windows 7, 8, and 8.1.
 Once installed, the PCIe-5905 acts as a virtual network interface with the integrated NTP server, so that the built-in NTP time synchronization will accurately sync to the card via NTP.